Metallic bonding: Electron deficiency and mobility

 Metal atoms contain few electrons in their valence shells relative to their periods or energy levels.
 They are electron-deficient elements and the communal sharing does not change that.
 There remain far more available energy states than there are shared electrons.
 Both requirements for conductivity are therefore fulfilled: strong delocalization and partly filled energy bands.
 Such electrons can therefore easily change from one energy state to a slightly different one.
 Thus, not only do they become delocalized, forming a sea of electrons permeating the structure, but they are also able to migrate through the structure when an external electrical field is applied, leading to electrical conductivity.
 Without the field, there are electrons moving equally in all directions.
 Within such a field, some electrons will adjust their state slightly, adopting a different wave vector.
 Consequently, there will be more moving one way than another and a net current will result.

+Metals are typically also good conductors of heat.
+Thermal conductivity in metals is primarily due to free electrons, and is generally tied to the electrical conductivity of the same substance, due to the Wiedemann–Franz law.
+Many factors can also influence thermal conductivity, such as temperature.

 The freedom of electrons to migrate also gives metal atoms, or layers of them, the capacity to slide past each other.
 Locally, bonds can easily be broken and replaced by new ones after a deformation.
 This process does not affect the communal metallic bonding very much, which gives rise to metals' characteristic malleability and ductility.
 This is particularly true for pure elements.
-In the presence of dissolved impurities, the normally easily formed cleavages may be blocked and the material become harder.
+In the presence of dissolved impurities, the normally easily formed cleavages may be blocked and the material becomes harder.
 Gold, for example, is very soft in pure form (24-karat), which is why alloys are preferred in jewelry.

-Metals are typically also good conductors of heat, but the conduction electrons only contribute partly to this phenomenon.
-Collective (i.e., delocalized) vibrations of the atoms, known as phonons that travel through the solid as a wave, are bigger contributors.

-However, a substance such as diamond, which conducts heat quite well, is not an electrical conductor.
-This is not a consequence of delocalization being absent in diamond, but simply that carbon is not electron deficient.

 Electron deficiency is important in distinguishing metallic from more conventional covalent bonding.
-Thus, we should amend the expression given above to: Metallic bonding is an extremely delocalized communal form of electron-deficient (Note: Electron deficiency is a relative term: it means fewer than half of the electrons needed to complete the next noble gas configuration.
+Thus, to amend the expression given above: Metallic bonding is an extremely delocalized communal form of electron-deficient (Note: Electron deficiency is a relative term: it means fewer than half of the electrons needed to complete the next noble gas configuration.
 For example, lithium is electron deficient with respect to neon, but electron-rich with respect to the previous noble gas, helium.) covalent bonding.